DanielJohnBenton/SentimentAnalysis/readme.md

 # Goals
-- Score sentences in a source text by _POSITIVE_ or _NEGATIVE_ sentimentality
+- Score sentences in a source text by _POSITIVE_ or _NEGATIVE_ sentiment
 - Find _best_ (most _POSITIVE_) and _worst_ (most _NEGATIVE_) sentences from the source text
-- Plot sentence sentiments over time through the source text
+- Plot sentence sentiment over time through the source text
 - Plot sentence scores sorted from _best_ to _worst_ on a graph for distribution

 # Method